gbechtold/WooCommerceCartCounter/readme.txt

 == Description ==

-WooCommerce Cart Counter is a lightweight, performance-optimized plugin that adds a customizable cart counter to your WooCommerce store.
+Cart Counter for WooCommerce is a lightweight, performance-optimized plugin that adds a customizable cart counter to your WooCommerce store.
 Display the cart item count anywhere on your site using shortcodes, widgets, or Gutenberg blocks.

 = Key Features =